ripe0x/signature/README.md

 | `clustered` | Creases cluster around a specific area |
 | `random` | Mixed crease directions |

+## Mint Windows & TWAP Sync

+Mint windows open when the buy+burn balance reaches 0.25 ETH.
+However, there's a 30-minute "TWAP sync" delay enforced by the strategy contract to ensure fair token buybacks via time-weighted average pricing.

+**How it works:**
+- When a mint window opens, `processTokenTwap()` is called and sets `lastBurn = now`
+- During the 90-minute window, trading activity can trigger `addFees()` which may reset `lastBurn` (if 30+ minutes have passed since the last reset)
+- A new window can only open when `timeUntilFundsMoved() == 0` (i.e., 30 minutes after the last `lastBurn`)

+**Edge case:** If trading activity resets the sync timer near the end of a window, the next window may be delayed by up to ~30 minutes after the current window closes—even if the ETH threshold is already met.

 ## Testing

 See [TESTING_GUIDE.md](./TESTING_GUIDE.md) for detailed testing instructions.